analysiscenter/batchflow/docs/intro/named_expr.rst

 A named expression specifies a substitution rule.
 When the pipeline is being executed, a named expression is replaced with the value calculated according to that rule.

-There are 4 types of named expressions:
+There are 5 types of named expressions:

 * B('name') - a batch class attribute or component name
 * V('name') - a pipeline variable name
 * C('name') - a pipeline config option
 * F(name) - a callable which takes a batch (could be a batch class method or an arbitrary function)
+* R('name') - a random value

 B - batch component